If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Breast cancer in 2 or more first-degree relatives is a sign that the mutated form of BRCA1 or BRCA2 might run in your family.
 First-degree relatives include your parents, siblings and children.
 Another sign of a risk of inherited breast cancer is a first-degree relative who got breast cancer before the age of 50.

 Does everyone who has family members with breast cancer have these mutated genes?

-No. The chances of inheriting breast cancer aren’t high, even if someone in your family has had the disease.
-Many people have parents, siblings or children who have had breast cancer without carrying a mutated form of BRCA1 or BRCA2.
+The chances of inheriting breast cancer aren’t high, even if someone in your family has had the disease.
+Many people have had breast cancer without carrying a mutated form of BRCA1 or BRCA2.
 Although anyone with first‑degree relatives who have had breast cancer is at increased risk, most people don’t get the inherited kind of breast cancer.